Peace of Nisibis (299)

 The Peace of Nisibis of 299, also known as the First Peace of Nisibis, was a peace treaty signed in 299 by the Roman and Sasanian empires, and concluded the Roman–Sasanian War of 296–299.
 The border established as a result of the treaty was maintained until the Second Peace of Nisibis of 363.

-The terms of the treaty are known from a 6th-century summary of its content by Peter the Patrician.
+The terms of the treaty are known from a 6th-century summary of its content by Peter the Patrician during the reign of Justinian I.

 Background

 During the Roman–Sasanian War of 296–299, despite earlier successes in Mesopotamia, the Sasanian Shah Narseh was defeated by the Roman Caesar Galerius in Armenia in two successive battles.
-During the second encounter, the Battle of Satala in 298, Roman forces seized Narseh's camp, his treasury, his harem, and his wife.
+In the second encounter, the Battle of Satala in 298, following their victory on the field, Roman forces seized Narseh's camp, his treasury, his harem, and his wife.
 Galerius continued south through Sasanian territory and captured the Sasanian capital, Ctesiphon, before returning to Roman territory.

 In 298, Narseh sent his ambassador Apharban to negotiate peace with Galerius and plead for the return of Narseh's family.
 Apharban was dismissed and told to await an envoy with whom the Sasanians could conclude a treaty.
 Diocletian and Galerius met at Nisibis in the spring of 299 to discuss the terms of the treaty.
 Allegedly, Galerius proposed the submission and conquest of the Sasanian Empire, but this was dismissed by Diocletian, whose more moderate terms were adopted and sent to the Sasanians.
 Sicorius Probus, the magister memoriae, was sent to convey the terms of the treaty to Narseh, who had taken residence in Media.